 What kind of job can I expect to get with this graduate degree?

 This type of education MSIS program develops your knowledge and abilities as a critical thinker, increases your data science literacy, and enables you to succeed in a variety of fields.
 The IT department is not the only one to critically employ these tech skills; marketing, finance, human resources, accounting, strategy, business analytics, operations are examples which all need and use the skills you’ll develop in this graduate program.
 With an MSIS degree, you’ll also be qualified for IT positions such as computer network architect and engineer, system analyst, computer support specialist, computer programmer, software engineer, information security analyst, cyber security specialist, and others.

 What scholarship and financial aid options are available?

-When does the Masters in Information Systems Technology degree program start?
+When does the program start?

-This MSIST program is offered as an eight-week term program and is open for enrollment during each of those respective enrollment periods.
+This program is offered as an eight-week term program and is open for enrollment during each of those respective enrollment periods.
 You can find a copy of our eight-week term academic calendar here.

 When does the MSIST degree program start?

-The MSIST program is offered as an eight-week term program and is open for enrollment during each of those respective enrollment periods.
+The program is offered as an eight-week term program and is open for enrollment during each of those respective enrollment periods.
 You can find a copy of our eight-week term academic calendar here.

-At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
-Our Vision is an inclusive world empowered by Alliant alumni.
+At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
+We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.